dzackgarza/Notes/Research/Meeting Notes 1-10.md

 - Rational homology, i.e. doing homology over based fields like $\QQ$, or taking a $p$-adic viewpoint by taking it over $\FF_p$ for various $p$.
 - Dual spaces in the category of modules
   - Interesting note: Let $M = \bigoplus \ZZ$, then $M^* = \prod \ZZ$ essentially because of the way one specifies a linear map - on each coordinate.
 But then does $M^{**} \cong M$?
+- Abelian categories
+  - Essentially work like the category of modules over a ring, can usually choose elements for homological proofs rather than relying on "arrow-theoretic" arguments
+- Modules
+  - In vector spaces, every exact sequence splits - you can just take orthogonal complements.
+This doesn't work for arbitrary modules

 I asked a bit about fibrations - these seem to be a generalization of the way covering space theory works, and also generalize homotopy lifting.